Supercomputing-System-AI-Lab/UniversalCheckpointing/README.md

 ```

 ### Install DeepSpeed
-Clone the DeepSpeed repository, switch to the `ucp` branch, and install it in editable mode:
+Clone the DeepSpeed repository, switch to the `ucp` branch, and install it in editable mode and point `DEEPSPEED_DIR` to the folder:
 <details>
 <summary>Expand for DeepSpeed installation</summary>